SpartanM34/AutoGen-CPAS/python/packages/agbench/README.md

 If an OAI_CONFIG_LIST is *not* provided (by means of file or environment variable), AutoGenBench will use the OPENAI_API_KEY environment variable instead.

 For some benchmark scenarios, additional keys may be required (e.g., keys for the Bing Search API).
 These can be added to an `ENV.json` file in the current working folder.
+See the [environment variable guide](../../../docs/environment_variables.md) for an overview of commonly used keys.
 An example `ENV.json` file is provided below:

 ```
 {